Jydii/data-model/README.md

 7CI006 Portfolio 2021-2022 - Contains the assessment questions

-7CI006_1925540_JEFF_DAVID_ASSESSMENT_1 - Contains the answers for assessment 1
+7CI006_1925540_JEFF_DAVID_ASSESSMENT_1 - Contains the answers for assessment 1 - The Data Model, Design, SQL Codes and Queries

-7CI006_1925540_JEFF_DAVID_REPORT - Contains the answer for assessment 2
+7CI006_1925540_JEFF_DAVID_REPORT - Contains the answer for assessment 2 - An Essay on Data Governance